sentorus67/DarkWhispers/README.md

 ## Questions

-If you have any additional questions you can use the links to reach us through our github accounts listed in the credit section.
+If you have any additional questions you can use the links to reach us through our github accounts listed in the credits section.